The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 Why You Should Trust Us

-We started this buyer’s guide with a deep dive into the water purification and treatment marketplace and the team’s previous experience and preferences with water purification methodology, narrowing our choices down to a list of the best water filters for trail running.
+We started this buyer’s guide with a deep dive into the water purification and treatment marketplace.
+The team weighed in on the options, considering their experience and preferences with water purification methodology, and we narrowed our choices to a list of what we suspected would be the best water filters for trail running.

-From there, author Alli Hartz took our top choices into the field, where she tested carrying and using them while running.
+From there, author Alli Hartz took our top choices into the field, where she tested them while running.
 Because this testing period overlapped with her trip to Ecuador, Alli tested a few of the filters in the waters near Quito and Cotopaxi National Park.
-The rest were tested along her home trails in central Oregon.
-This guide is a roundup of the top performers.
-We have since updated this guide with updated products and additional testing insights, including tests in the Rocky Mountains and American Southwest.
+Alli tested the rest of the filters along her home trails in central Oregon.
+We have since updated this guide with updated products and additional testing insights, including tests in the Rocky Mountains and the American Southwest.
+Some of our team members have more than five years of experience with several of the filters in this guide.

 Frequently Asked Questions About Water Purification for Trail Running